MichaelCurrin/learn-to-code/README.md

 ## Who am I, what is my background?

-- I studied and started working in Marketing with a focus on digital marketing, so have a good idea of advertising, social media, digital marketing, measuring success and how to analyze and visualize data around brand an
+- I studied and started working in Marketing with a focus on digital marketing, so have a good idea of advertising, social media, digital marketing, measuring success and how to analyze and visualize performance data of brands.
 - While working in the field of marketing, I started learning Python for free on [codecademy.com/](https://www.codecademy.com/).
--
+- In 2017, I started my first tech job as Backend Developer.
+- I have since picked up a lot

 ## Contributing

 If you want to contribute, I welcome any corrections or enhancements.
 Fork the repo and make a Pull Request.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5MTkzMzA0MSwtNzI5NjA5Nzg3LC02MT
-gzOTM1NTQsMTMxODI2MTU4NSwyODc3NTcxMTUsLTE5ODk0OTE0
-NjUsMTY4MTgxNjE3M119
+eyJoaXN0b3J5IjpbLTE3OTE5ODk5NDgsLTcyOTYwOTc4NywtNj
+E4MzkzNTU0LDEzMTgyNjE1ODUsMjg3NzU3MTE1LC0xOTg5NDkx
+NDY1LDE2ODE4MTYxNzNdfQ==
 -->